Skip to content

 • Developing community

-• Power dynamics in and out of the classroom
+• Microaggressions and power dynamics in and out of the classroom

 • Food/Housing/financial insecurities

 …and much more.
-If you are a Black student who is interested in finding a safe space to meet and talk with others who may have similar experiences, then these support sessions are for you.
-These support sessions are led by two Black Psychologists, Dr. Jael Amador and Dr. Gary Dillon, who work from a social justice and multicultural framework.
+These sessions are led by two Black psychologists, Dr. Jael Amador and Dr. Gary Dillon, who work from a social justice and multicultural framework.

 Counseling Center 137 East 25th St, 9th floor (646) 312-2155